Masuddar/masuddar.github.io/_posts/2025-01-27-data-science-salary-in-india.md

 In today’s world, [data scientists](https://en.wikipedia.org/wiki/Data_science) decode information.
 While loving data is key, salary matters too.
 This article reveals India’s data scientist pay and opportunities.
 The numbers might just amaze you!
 "Data Science Salary in India"💰

 ### How Much Can You Earn as a Data Scientist in India? 💸
 “Your future holds a six-figure salary.”
-Well, that could be your reality as a [data scientist](https://www.coursera.org/articles/what-is-data-science).
+Well, that could be your reality as a **data scientist**.
 Here’s is what you can expect:

 | Experience Level         | Annual Salary (₹)            |
 |--------------------------|------------------------------|